All by Myself: Other covers

+In 1982, "All by Myself" was covered by Shirley Bassey, as part of her album by the same name.
+She also released it as a single.

 In 1994, "All by Myself" was covered by New Zealand singer Margaret Urlich.
 Her version reached number 100 in Australia in November 1994, and number 26 in New Zealand in March 1995.

 In 2018, a cover by Ghian Wright, renamed to "I'm All Alone (Belter Version)", was used in the science fiction television series The Expanse, in the episode of season 3 "Delta-V".
 The lyrics of the song were rewritten in the mix of English and Belter Creole, a constructed language made for the TV series by Nick Farmer, that was used in the show by Belters, the inhabitants of the asteroid belt and outer planets.
-The lyrics were additionally adjusted to fit the in-universe setting The full version of the song was later placed on The Collector's Edition version of the TV series soundtrack, that was realized on December 13, 2019.
+The lyrics were additionally adjusted to fit the in-universe setting The full version of the song was later placed on The Collector's Edition version of the TV series soundtrack, that was released on December 13, 2019.

+Usage in media

+The first Disney Channel original movie Under Wraps (1997) featured the original Eric Carmen song as a major plot point.
+The character of Harold the Mummy (Bill Fagerbakke) becomes entranced with the song as it reminds him of his lover (Cristina Patterson).

+The 1999 Australian-French film Me Myself I directed by Pip Karmel, contains cover of this song, performed by Maggie McKinney.
+The film contains this song in its opening scenes, with the protagonist Pamela Drury (Rachel Griffiths) taking a bubble bath and dissatisfied with her lonely life unknowingly or unintentionally wants to shoot herself in the head with a hair dryer.

+In the pilot episode of the 2020 television series Zoey's Extraordinary Playlist, "Zoey's Extraordinary Power", "All by Myself" is performed on a street by strangers and in fact this is the first song of the series' titular "Playlist".